Pece17/IoTBeacon/README.md

 ## Installing Salt on the server

+Install Salt (SaltStack)

 ```
 sudo apt-get -y install salt-master
 ```

-Salt Master communicates with the minions over TCP ports 4505 and 4506
+Salt Master communicates with the minions over TCP ports 4505 and 4506 so we need to allow those for firewall

 ```
 sudo ufw allow 4505/tcp
 sudo ufw allow 4506/tcp
 ```

 Accept Minion Key on Master (after installing and configuring the Salt-Minions)

 ```